panagiotiskanaris/famous-spies/README.md

     > http://localhost:8000

+### 7. Use Application
+    The application is API based.

+    The first step is to use the default user (Admin) in the system to login.
+    In order to use the APIs you need to use the Token from the Login response.
+    Put the token at the root of the folder of Postman and all the APIs will inherit the Token.

+    Now you can use the APIs with the Bearer token, enjoy!

 ## Code Architecture

 - The /app directory contains the core business logic of the application.
 It is further divided into subdirectories: